apache/druid/docs/querying/sql.md

 ### Top-level

 You can use UNION ALL at the very top outer layer of a SQL query - not in a subquery, and not in the FROM clause.
-The underlying queries run separately, back to back.
-Their results are concatenated together and appear one after the other.
+The underlying queries run sequentially.
+Druid concatenates their results so that they appear one after the other.

 For example: